- How does your pension work?

 The lifetime allowance applies to the value of your combined UK registered pension schemes and some overseas schemes.
 Your pension scheme administrator(s) may already send you information that will help you to find out the value of your combined pension savings.
 If not you should contact your pension scheme administrator(s) for more information.

 Your pension savings may already be protected

-The lifetime allowance was introduced in 2006 and was reduced in 2012 and again in 2014 and 2016 before starting to increase in 2018.
-It is currently intended that the Lifetime Allowance will grow each year in line with inflation.
+The lifetime allowance was introduced in 2006 and was subsequently reduced in 2012 and again in 2014 and 2016 before increasing between 2018 and 2020.
+It is currently intended that the Lifetime Allowance will remain at its current level until April 2026 when it will start to grow each year in line with inflation.

 However you may still be subject to the lifetime allowance charge if you lose this protection.

 You can find more information about how to do this along with other information about the existing protections and when these may be lost at https://www.gov.uk/tax-on-your-private-pension.